-The blue collar road to a well-paying “good job” is not a dead end, but more of a route “under construction” with some slight detours, according to a new study and website from The Georgetown Center on Education and the Workforce (CEW).
+The blue collar road to a well-paying “good job” is not a dead end, but more of a route “under construction” with some slight detours, according to a new study and website from the Georgetown University Center on Education and the Workforce (CEW).

 And at the end of this road are 30 million jobs with median salaries around $55,000 for people without Bachelor’s degrees.
 That’s more than a livable wage in many U.S. states.

 With support from JP Morgan Chase & Co.’s “New Skills at Work” initiative, CEW launched its “Good Jobs Data” website this month with an accompanying report and informative video on its findings which you can watch above.